dev-xo/remix-auth-totp/README.md

 ### Creating the Strategy Instance

-Now that we have Database, Email Service and Session Storage ready, we can create the OTP Strategy instance.
+Now that we have the Database, Email Service and Session Storage ready, we can create the OTP Strategy Instance.
 I'll divide this in a few small steps.

-**Step 1: Creating the Strategy instance.**
+**Step 1: Creating the Strategy Instance.**

 Create a file called `auth.server.ts` wherever you want.<br />
 Paste the following code and replace the `secret` property with a strong string into your `.env` file.